 Minimum Liability Insurance Requirements in North Carolina

-The state also requires that all policies include uninsured motorist coverage with the same minimums as liability insurance (30/60/25 in thousands).
-If you're hit by a motorist without insurance, this coverage helps pay for it.
+The state also requires that all policies include uninsured motorist coverage with the same 30/60/25 minimums.
+If a motorist without insurance hits you, this coverage helps pay for the damages.

-Car Insurance Requirements in NC: How Much Coverage Do You Need?
+How Much Coverage Do You Need in North Carolina?

-North Carolina's liability coverage minimums are slightly higher than average, but that doesn't mean it will be enough to cover you in a serious accident.
-Most experts recommend carrying liability insurance with up to $100,000 or more per injury or death per person and $300,000 per accident.
-If you have a new car, for example, you probably will want (and your lender will probably require) collision and comprehensive insurance.
+North Carolina's liability coverage minimums are slightly higher than average, but that doesn't mean this is enough to cover you in a serious accident.
+Most experts recommend carrying liability insurance with up to $100,000 for injuries per person and $300,000 per accident.
+If you have a new car, your lender will probably also require collision and comprehensive insurance.
 Talk with your insurance agent to decide what combination of insurance is best for you.

-North Carolina adds a surcharge on all insurance policies to fund the North Carolina Reinsurance Facility - the state's "residual" auto insurance program for high-risk drivers.
-When an insurance company doesn't think it can charge a rate that reflects the true risk for a driver at the limit set by the state, it will transfer the driver to the residual pool.
-North Carolina's Reinsurance Facility now covers around a whopping 25% of the state's drivers.
-This is the largest percentage of drivers insured in any state residual pool in the country.
+North Carolina adds a surcharge on all insurance policies to fund the North Carolina Reinsurance Facility, the state's "residual" auto insurance program for high-risk drivers.
+When an insurance company thinks a driver is too risky to insure, it will transfer the driver to the residual pool.
+North Carolina's Reinsurance Facility covers around a quarter of the state's drivers.
+This is the largest percentage of drivers insured in any residual state pool in the country.

-Because surcharges are incorporated into all premiums to help fund the pool, some consumer advocates have complained that the program punishes drivers with good driving records.
-But former North Carolina Insurance Commissioner Wayne Goodwin argues the system works.
-"Drivers in North Carolina are fortunate to have among the lowest average car insurance costs in the country," he says.
+Because the pool incorporates surcharges to help fund the pool, some consumer advocates complain that the program punishes drivers with good driving records.
+But former North Carolina Insurance Commissioner Wayne Goodwin argues that the system works.
+"Drivers in North Carolina are fortunate to have among the lowest average car insurance costs in the country," he said.
 "On top of that, they have an abundance of choices of coverage from more than 150 car insurance companies.
 Making drastic changes to our system would only benefit insurers' bottom lines and lead to higher rates for all North Carolina drivers."

 Expert Advice on Finding Cheap Car Insurance in North Carolina